Frequently Asked Questions

 - includes measures that might cause a high level of discomfort or distress (recollections of trauma or abuse, mental health challenges, etc.)

-Exemption reviews usually take between 7-10 days.
+- Exemption review usually takes between 7-14 days.

-In general, researchers should plan for up to six weeks, considering the length of time between their initial application submission and final IRB approval.
+Therefore, researchers should plan for up to six weeks, considering the length of time between their initial application submission and final IRB approval.

 After receiving initial feedback from the IRB, the researcher might need to make adjustments to their proposal and submit corrected materials.
 When studies involve higher risk to participants or when the materials lack sufficient details, this back-and-forth process could happen multiple times.
 For this reason, a well-prepared first submission can save you time.